 The course will be held

 from 9:00 am to 5:00 pm (each day)

 Registration for the two-day course is $600 for IMS Industrial Affiliates Program member company registrants and $800 for non-member registrants.
 We can accept payment by credit card, check, ACH transfer.
 All payment methods require an invoice which will be provided upon receipt of your registration.
 The registration fee includes workshop attendance, a set of course notes, lunch and coffee breaks, and parking in North Garage.
-Registration for this course closes October 19, 2018.
-All payments must be received by this date.
+Registration for this course is now closed.

 Refund and Cancellation Policy

 The registration fee, less $50.00, will be refundable if we are notified of cancellation prior to the close of the registration period.
 Participants who cancel after the close of the registration period, or do not attend and fail to cancel, are subject to the full fee.
 Participant substitutions may be made.